Mainak10/machine-coding/README.md

 # machine-coding
-This Repo is the consolidated machine coding problems commonly asked in interviews
+This Repo is the consolidated machine coding problems commonly asked in interviews in many companies.